-In the past 10 years with Glam Observer, I’ve been teaching many practical career tips to build your resume, cover letter, portfolio, etc. Many of you often ask me what skills or experiences you can build up to have more chances to land your dream role in fashion, but I wanted to write this article because while many of you focus on technical skills to acquire to become more employable, something that maybe you didn’t consider is the fact that employers will look beyond your technical skills.
-While those are great to have in your skillset, they are not everything.
+Many of you often ask me what skills or experiences you can build up to have more chances to land your dream role in fashion.
+So I wanted to write this article because while many people focus on technical skills, something that not everyone considers is the fact that it’s also the attitudes that matter and can make you succeed in the fashion world.

-Put simply, companies prefer hiring people with the right attitudes and mindset more than someone with 3 fashion degrees and a master’s but with the wrong attitudes and mindset.
+Put simply, companies prefer hiring people with the right attitudes and mindset more than someone with three fashion degrees and a master’s but with the wrong attitudes and mindset.
 Why?
-Technical skills can be taught on the job, but your mindset and your attitude won’t likely and it’s the part that contributes to the success of an employer.
-If you have the right mindset, you’ll face any challenge and task with the right attitude that will place you in a position to succeed rather than focusing on problems and drama.
+Because technical skills can be taught on the job, but your mindset and your attitudes likely won’t.
+Yet it’s the part that contributes to the success of your job and company.
+So if you want to land the job of your dreams and succeed in the industry, make sure the employer understands you are prepared to face any challenge and task, as they will really make the difference in your applications.Â

 Be proactive

-During my job interview for my first internship at Alexander McQueen, I told the recruiter that before going there, I went through the newsletter of AMQ, tested all the links, and found that one was broken.
+During the job interview for my first internship at Alexander McQueen, I told the recruiter that before going there, I went through the newsletter of AMQ, tested all the links, and found that one was broken.
 The manager and the recruiter who interviewed me were impressed by this information.
-Subscribing to the newsletter of the brand was not something expressly requested before going to the job interview but they highly appreciated this initiative, plus it was also good that I was able to spot that broken link.
+Subscribing to the newsletter of the brand was indeed not something expressly requested before going to the job interview but they highly appreciated this initiative, plus it was also good that I was able to spot that broken link.
 One of my responsibilities as an intern was to manage the newsletter of AMQ so that’s when I had the idea of wanting to subscribe to the newsletter and testing all links.
 I kept this proactive attitude even once I got the job.
 I was never waiting for my boss to tell me what to do.

 Genuinely care about the company